 An ethical consumer motivated by the interests of animals would avoid any new product made from fur.
-At Good On You we take a zero-tolerance approach to brands that use fur, or any other non-domesticated animal.
+At Good On You, we take a zero-tolerance approach to brands that use fur or other non-domesticated animals.

 From James Dean to Prada, punk to professional, leather has earned staple status in many wardrobes.
 But despite their longevity and versatility, leather garments and accessories are unlikely to be an ethical investment.
 Leather is the skin of animals, the most common being livestock, but it can also be sourced from pigs, goats, sheep, crocodiles, snakes, sting rays, seals, emus, deer, fish, kangaroos, horses, cats, and dogs.
 Aside from the obvious issues with animal welfare, leather production has negative impacts on the environment and workers, too.
 It requires more water and land than almost any other material, and the tanning process involves extremely harmful chemicals like chromium 6 that end up in waterways and labourers’ bodies.

 There are many innovative materials emerging designed to mimic the qualities of leather, from pineapple leather to cork to upcycled rubber.
-While the full environmental impact of these new materials has not been fully assessed, they are certainly preferable to “faux leather” made from PVC, or likely the more common vegan or “faux” leather made from PU.
+While the full environmental impact of these new materials has not been fully assessed, they are certainly preferable to “faux leather” made from PVC, or likely the more common vegan or “faux” leather made from polyurethane (PU).
 While PU has significant environmental impact, it’s a better option than other synthetics like PVC, and has a lower impact than animal leather in production.

-Silk is spun from the long threads which make up the inner cocoon of a silkworm.
+Silk is spun from the long threads that make up a silkworm’s inner cocoon.
 The fibres are in fact saliva, produced by the worm to insulate itself until it is time to transform.
 The raw silk threads are harvested and then reeled together for commercial use.
 The silkworms are killed during the process of extracting the silk.
 There have also been reports of the abuse of child slaves in India in silk production, so checking sources is important.

 When it comes to buying silk or its alternatives, check sources to ensure that you don’t buy into exploitation or environmental destruction.

-Currently, Microsilk is only commercialized to a limited extent, but the fabric has already received a stamp of approval from renowned brands like Stella McCartney.
+Currently, Microsilk is only commercialised to a limited extent, but the fabric has already received a stamp of approval from renowned brands like Stella McCartney.

-Wool, a natural breathable fibre that comes from sheep, is a great renewable resource with plenty of benefits, from biodegradability to stain resistance.
-However, the impact on the planet and the animals is significant.
-There is controversy over the practice of mulesing the sheep (cutting away skin to reduce flystrike, usually done without anesthetic).
-Until a humane mulesing process becomes common we recommend against sheep from mulesed wool.
-Industrial scale livestock grazing can also increase land clearing and degradation, though more holistic land management methods for grazing livestock animals are gaining popularity and support, they aren’t yet widely practiced.
+Wool, a breathable fibre that comes from sheep, is a renewable resource with benefits like stain resistance and, in some cases, biodegradability.
+However, the impact of wool production on the planet and animals is significant.
+There is controversy over the practice of mulesing the sheep (cutting away skin to reduce flystrike, usually done without anaesthetic).
+We recommend against purchasing wool from mulesed sheep for this reason.
+Industrial scale livestock grazing can also increase land clearing and degradation, and though more holistic land management methods for grazing livestock animals are gaining popularity and support, they aren’t yet widely practiced.
 Wool that is “superwashed” (aka infused with plastic) or blended with synthetic fabrics also loses its biodegradability.

-Wool lasts well and so it’s always worth looking out for pre-loved or vintage wool items to ensure the garment gets a longer, useful life.
+Wool does last well, and so it’s always worth looking out for pre-loved or vintage wool items to ensure the garment gets a longer, useful life.

-Look for clothes made from recycled wool, resale and vintage items, or wool certified by the Responsible Wool Standard, ZQ Merino Standard, or the Soil Association Organic Standards can be a decent option, baring in mind the welfare guarantees for the animals differ.
+Look for clothes made from recycled wool, or resale and vintage items.
+Wool certified by the Responsible Wool Standard, ZQ Merino Standard, or the Soil Association Organic Standards can be a decent option, baring in mind the welfare guarantees for the animals differ.

 The significant ethical and environmental impacts of the fur industry have caused a shift in the industry towards fur-free, which is great news.
-But the look of fur is still, unfortunately, in vogue, and the mass-produced faux fur alternative is far from eco-friendly.
-Faux fur is generally made from plastic-based materials (hello, microfibres) and that automatically speaks to negative impacts on the planet, but even more shockingly, it has come out that since fur is in such high demand, a significant amount of faux fur products actually contain real fur!
+But the look of fur is still, unfortunately, in vogue, and the mass-produced faux fur alternative is far from conscious.
+Faux fur is generally made from plastic-based materials (hello, microfibres), and that automatically speaks to negative impacts on the planet, but even more shockingly, it has come out that since fur is in such high demand, a significant amount of faux fur products actually contain animal fur.

-Fleece is a synthetic insulating fabric made from a type of polyester called polyethylene terephthalate (PET) or other synthetic fibres.
+Fleece is a synthetic insulating fabric made from a type of polyester called polyethylene terephthalate (PET), derived from petrochemicals or other synthetic fibres.
 It is very comfortable due to its lightweight and anti-perspiration qualities, making it ideal for outdoor and activewear.
 Unfortunately, fleece is made from non-renewable resources and needs an extra chemical coating to make it windproof and/or water resistant—not great for the environment.
-Eco-fleece, using recycled PET plastic, can be seen as a better option saving its primary ingredient—raw petroleum—as well as energy.
-It also potentially reduces the number of bottles in landfills.
+Eco-fleece, which is made from recycled polyester, can be seen as a better option since recycled polyester is derived from waste materials such as post-consumer recycled plastic bottles.

 Synthetic fibres, recycled or not, pose a problem as they are not biodegradable and tend to bind with molecules of harmful chemical pollutants found in wastewater, such as pesticides.